Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Topological phases and bulk-boundary correspondence in the presence of NNN hopping

-Similarly, it is clear from Fig.~\ref{fig:E_W_topological phase transitions23} (f)-(j) that the winding of $W_{\text b}$ is zero, ill-defined, one, one, and two, respectively.
-The topological phase transitions take place at $w=u=v,w<w_1$ where contour of $W+1$ touches the origin which corresponds to the bulk-gap closing at $k=\pm \pi$ and also at $w=u=v,w=w_1$ where the contour of $W-1$ touches the origin which corresponds to the bulk-gap closing at $k=\pm \pi$.
+It is clear from Fig.~\ref{fig:E_W_topological phase transitions23} (f)-(j) that the winding of $W_{\text b}$ is zero, ill-defined, one, one, and two, respectively.
+The topological phase transitions take place at $w=u=v,w<w_1$ where contour of $W+1$ touches the origin, which corresponds to the bulk-gap closing at $k=\pm \pi$ and also at $w=u=v,w=w_1$ where the contour of $W-1$ touches the origin which corresponds to the bulk-gap closing at $k=\pm \pi$.
 Figure \ref{fig:E_W_topological phase transitions23} displays a series of topological phase transitions characterized by the sub-lattice winding number from $\nu^A = 0 \leftrightarrow 1 \leftrightarrow 2$, while tuning the parameter $w$ for fixed $u=v=1$ and $(u_1,v_1,w_1)=(0,0, 2)$.
+Fig.~\ref{fig:BulkTI_sub_lattice_winding_A} (a) shows the variation of the sublattice winding number in the $(w,w_1)$-plane.
+To elaborate on the above findings, we show the energy band structure of a finite chain vs $w$, the sublattice winding number vs $w$, and the real space profile of the edge states in Fig.~\ref{fig:topological phase transitions23_Zak_band_OBC} (a), (b), and [(c)-(d)].

+{\it Inversion asymmetric case:} Similar to the case of no NNN hopping, in the inversion asymmetric case ($u\neq v$), we find that the sub-lattice winding number can still be quantized and successfully establishes the BBC in the presence of NNN hopping.
+For $w_1\neq 0$, the boundary modes appear at $w=\pm(w_1\pm u)$ and $w=\pm(w_1\pm v)$; however, their energies $E_{\rm b}=\pm u$ and $E_{\rm b}=\pm v$ (which remain the same), respectively.
+Fig.~\ref{fig:BulkTI_sub_lattice_winding_A} (b) shows the variation of the sublattice winding number in the $(w,w_1)$-plane.
+The non-trivial values of the sublattice winding number coincide with the number of boundary modes in the open boundary condition.
+To elaborate on the above findings, we show the energy band structure of a finite chain vs $w$, the sublattice winding number vs $w$, and the real space profile of the edge states in Fig.~\ref{fig:topological phase transitions23_winding_band_OBC_w1_finite_inv_asym} (a), (b), and [(c)-(d)].